MaliTaba/Biased-Tech-Notes/README.md

 Be constructive in your comments.

-If a note feels wrong, it probably means your constraints differ—and that’s the point.
+If a note feels wrong, it probably means our constraints differ.
 Take what’s useful, ignore what isn’t, and always apply your own judgment.